Skip to content

 Attachmentslist_attachments, get_attachment

-Read-only cache tools can work without the daemon after the TUI has populated the cache.
-Write, sync, send, draft, attachment, unsubscribe, folder mutation, and many live classification tools require the daemon.
+Read-only cache tools can work without the daemon after the TUI has populated the cache. dry_run_cleanup_rules is read-only: it previews selected or enabled cleanup-rule matches without mutating mail or updating rule metadata.
+Write, sync, send, draft, attachment, unsubscribe, folder mutation, live cleanup execution, and many live classification tools require the daemon.

 At startup, the MCP server probes the configured daemon port, defaulting to 127.0.0.1:7272.
 If the daemon is running, daemon-backed tools call local HTTP endpoints.
 If it is not running, those tools fail gracefully with a daemon-not-running message.